-Step 1: Open any web browser app in your smartphone (Google Chrome recommended).
+Step 1: Open any web browser app on your smartphone (Google Chrome recommended).
 Enter the address icloud.com/mail in the browser address bar and visit the site.
-If there is trouble in loading, tap on ellipsis button and check “Desktop site.”
+If there is trouble in loading, tap on the ellipsis button, and check the “Desktop site.”

-Step 3: Access the mail account from the browser, but desktop mode.
-So, the web version is not really recommended.
+Step 3: Access the mail account from the browser but desktop mode.
+So, the web version is not recommended.

 Have you just moved to Android from iOS?
 How did you set up an iCloud account on Android?
 Feel free to tell us your methods for using the iCloud emails on your Android smartphone.